andrewbutterfield/rtems-docs/eng/fv/appendix-fv.rst

 2. There was a requirement that explicitly discussed the situation where the two tasks involved were running on different processors.

+A preliminary incomplete model of the Event Manager was originally developed by the consortium early in the project.
+The model was then completed during the rest of the activity by a Masters student: :cite:`Jennings:2021:FV`.
+They also developed the first iteration of the ``testbuilder`` program.

 API Model
 ^^^^^^^^^